Azure/azure-quickstart-templates/application-workloads/tomcat/openjdk-tomcat-ubuntu-vm/README.md

 ---
 description: This template allows you to create a Ubuntu VM with OpenJDK and Tomcat.
 Currently custom script file is pulled temporarily from https link on raw.githubusercontent.com/snallami/templates/master/ubuntu/java-tomcat-install.sh.
 Once the VM is successfully provisioned, tomcat installation can be verified by accessing the http link [FQDN name or public IP]&#58;8080/
 page_type: sample
 products:
 - azure
 - azure-resource-manager
 urlFragment: openjdk-tomcat-ubuntu-vm
 languages:
+- bicep
 - json
 ---
 # Deploy Ubuntu VM with Open JDK and Tomcat